immutable-js/immutable-js/.github/CONTRIBUTING.md

 * Trailing commas,
 * Avd abbr wrds.

-## License

-By contributing to Immutable.js, you agree that your contributions will be licensed under its MIT license.

-# Testing
+# Functionality Testing

-Run the following command to build and test:
+Run the following command to build the library and test functionality:
 ```bash
 npm run test
 ```

-## Regression Testing
+## Performance Regression Testing

 Performance tests run against master and your feature branch.
 Make sure to commit your changes in your local feature branch before proceeding.